AdamaSorho/lafabriqueduleader/DEPLOY_AWS.md

 - Basic per-email throttling: rejects repeated requests within 5 minutes when a DynamoDB record exists.
 - Suppression: if a previous record has `status` of `bounced` or `complained`, requests are rejected.

-Invalidate CloudFront
+CloudFront invalidation
-- After uploading new builds, create an invalidation for `/*` so changes propagate.
+- Not applicable; the site is served directly from S3.
 Excerpt files (private access)
 - Upload your PDFs to the site S3 bucket under private keys (defaults):
   - `private/excerpts/excerpt-fr.pdf`
   - `private/excerpts/excerpt-en.pdf`
 - Terraform passes these keys to the Lambda; the Lambda reads via s3:GetObject and returns the bytes.
-Files are not publicly exposed via CloudFront.
+The bucket policy allows public read to all objects except under `private/`, so these PDFs remain non-public.
 - The frontend deploy excludes any `excerpt*.pdf` from upload to avoid public exposure.

-SES production access checklist (recommended)
-- Identity
-  - Verify your sending domain in SES (DNS): enable Easy DKIM, ensure SPF alignment, and publish a DMARC record (p=none or p=quarantine to start).
+Notes on deliverability
 - Use a professional From like `Zonzerigué Leadership International <no-reply@lafabriqueduleader.com>`.
-- Website and policy links
-  - Public site shows a physical mailing address in the footer.
-  - Privacy Policy and Legal/Terms pages are published and linked (emails also link to them).
-- Consent and sending practices
-  - Only transactional emails triggered by explicit user action (excerpt delivery).
-Pre-orders notify the team only.
-  - Visible unsubscribe link and RFC 8058 one‑click headers included in every email.
-  - Bot protection (Cloudflare Turnstile), IP rate limiting, and 5‑minute resend guard.
-- Bounce/complaint handling
-  - SES configuration set with SNS destination (BOUNCE, COMPLAINT) → Lambda updates DynamoDB status.
-  - Suppress future sends to addresses marked bounced/complained/unsubscribed.
-- Verification flow
-  - Signed links and verification gate the PDF download to reduce fake or mistyped addresses.
-- Monitoring
-  - Track bounce/complaint rates and CloudWatch logs; warm up volume gradually.

-Template answers for SES production request
-- Use case: “Transactional emails only (excerpt delivery after user request; internal pre‑order notifications).
-No marketing campaigns or purchased lists.”
-- Recipient acquisition: “Collected exclusively through our website forms with Cloudflare Turnstile.
-We use signed verification links before delivering the PDF.”
-- Sample content: Provide the plain‑text excerpt email with the download link and unsubscribe URL.
-- Opt‑out: “Visible unsubscribe link and List‑Unsubscribe/One‑Click headers; unsubscribes persisted immediately in DynamoDB.”
-- Bounces/complaints: “SES → SNS → Lambda marks addresses as ‘bounced’/‘complained’ in DynamoDB; subsequent sends are suppressed.”
-- Identity & domain: “Domain is verified with Easy DKIM; SPF aligned; DMARC published; From uses our legal organization name.”
-- Volume: “Low and gradual, monitored closely (dozens/day initially).”
+- Publish SPF and DMARC records for your domain; enable DKIM if using Google Workspace.
+- Emails include List‑Unsubscribe headers and a visible unsubscribe link; unsubscribes are honored by the API.